-Fermentation techniques originally developed as a way to preserve food.
+Fermentation techniques were originally invented out of necessity, as a clever way to preserve food past its useful “fresh” life.
 With the advent of modern refrigeration, global shipping and year-round harvesting of crops, this age-old preservation method was all-but pushed aside.
 We believe it’s worth reviving this wonderful tradition, for many reasons…

-Fermented foods are the original probiotics (perhaps even rising to this year’s nutritionism buzzword).
+The more we learn about the importance of our gut health, the more en vogue and sense it makes to eat fermented foods!
+They are, after all, the original probiotics.
 The living bacteria involved in the fermentation process create enzymes and add vitamins to the food.
-They promote a healthy digestive system by supplementing and assisting the good bacteria in our gut flora— the trillions of symbiotic bacteria that live in our digestive system.
+They promote a healthy digestive system by supplementing and assisting the good bacteria in our gut flora– the trillions of symbiotic microbes who live in our digestive system.

 DIY fermenting is one of the least expensive and most natural ways to eat healthily.
 Fermenting food requires no special equipment and no electricity.
 It’s bio-powered!
 You can start with just a few basic ingredients and items you probably already have in your kitchen: a wide-mouthed glass, ceramic or (food-grade) plastic container, a plate, a dish towel, and kosher or sea salt.

-One of the best ways to save money is to ferment seasonal produce at the end of a growing season, when it’s most abundant, and when farmers and grocers lower their prices to sell inventories before they go bad.
+One of the best ways to save money is to ferment seasonal produce at the end of a growing season, when it’s most abundant, and when farmers and grocers lower their prices to sell their bumper crops!

 We recommend using seasonal (when a food is most abundant), organic (pesticide residues can slow or halt the growth of good bacteria), and locally-grown (smaller carbon footprint, and tastes better!) foods whenever possible.